cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--project-index.md

 Don't forget to:
 - Add a new "Project:" label here: https://github.com/cityofaustin/atd-data-tech/labels.
 Use the hex code #3D3D3D.
 - Add "Workgroup:" and "Type:" labels

-Next steps:
-An automated script captures new "Project Index" issues and opens a project evaluation in the DTS Portal https://atd.knack.com/dts#project-evaluation
 -->